VicadP/confidence_interval_study/README.md

 This is a short study on different methods of constructing confidence intervals.

-All the details can be found in `study.ipynb` file.
+All the details can be found in the `study.ipynb` file.

 # Result